clivetong/docker-via-the-shell/README.md

 ```

-Use PID NS in conjunction with MOUNT NS and mount /proc filesystem
+Use PID NS in conjunction with MOUNT NS and mount container's /proc filesystem
 ```

 mount -t proc proc /proc